kadetat/sphinx-template/source/paper/index.rst

 web application.
 It is a Python class, and contains fields for the data you need and methods for handling the data [#f2]_.
-Any data manipulation happens in the model layer, for example all create, read, update, delete (CRUD) activities takes place in the model layer.
+Any data manipulation happens in the model layer, for example all create, read, update, delete (CRUD) activities take place in the model layer.

-To enable the data manipulation that takes place in the model layer, each model is usually connected to a database.
+To enable the data manipulation, each model is usually connected to a database.
 Generally, each model class is connected to one database table.
 A connection to a database is almost a requirement for any new web applications in today's world, and Django enables those connections in the model layer.

 Since a model is only a simple Python class, something needs to get the data once the model is done.
 Fetching the data from the model is the responsibility of